 - Append suffix identifying cropped size

 The interface has five sections: Process, Size, Resolution, Output, and Settings.
-Enable desired options and click the OK button to begin.
+Set options as desired and click OK to begin.
 If processing the active image, any errors or concerns are reported immediately.
 If processing a folder, a progress bar is displayed.
 To cancel processing, press the ESC key.
 Otherwise, when complete, the number of images processed is reported.
-If any errors or concerns are encountered, a log file is written to the input folder and the user is notified.
+If any concerns are encountered, a log file is written to the output folder, and the user is notified.

 The script depends on the accuracy of Photoshop’s Select Subject feature, which works well in most cases, but isn’t perfect 100% of the time.
 At a minimum, the user should open Bridge and scan through thumbnails of cropped images to ensure the results are satisfactory.
 For any images that crop improperly, open in Photoshop and crop manually.